-- 1. Actions by the Member States : - a) the Member States should improve the quantitative and qualitative data required for the assessment of specific aspects of women's employment (statistics (1), determination of appropriate indicators to analyze the development of women's employment, qualitative analyses, sample surveys, etc.) and carry out a more systematic analysis of the coherence between overall actions in respect of employment and economic and social policy in general on the other, and of specific actions for women, with particular attention to the development of the so-called 'insecure' forms of employment; - b) comprehensive and specific measures (2) should be adopted to promote women's employment and desegregation in employment, particularly through positive action; - c) action should be concentrated on certain areas : - the public sector as an employer should be seen to set an example (3); - quantitative and qualitative improvement of women's participation in decision-making (4) by means of appropriate measures ('opening-up' of political parties, drawing up electoral roles, encouragement of both sides of industry, active participation by women in government, etc.); - the new technologies (through positive action in training, guidance, increasing awareness and recruitment) to avoid increased segregation of women's employment in this sector, and to enable women to respond to technological challenge on an equal footing; - promotion of local employment initiatives.
-These are particularly important for women's employment because they make it possible to
+Actions by the Member States

+22. (a) The Member States should improve the quantitative and qualitative data required for the assessment of specific aspects of women's employment (statistics, determination of appropriate indicators to analyse the development of women's employment, qualitative analyses, sample surveys, etc.) and carry out a more systematic analysis of the coherence between overall actions in respect of employment and economic and social policy in general, and of specific actions for women, with particular attention to the development of the so-called 'insecure' forms of employment.

+- (b) Comprehensive and specific measures should be adopted to promote women's employment and desegregation in employment, particularly through positive action. - (c) Action should be concentrated on certain areas: - the public sector as an employer should be seen to set an example; - quantitative and qualitative improvement of women's participation in decision-making by means of appropriate measures ('opening-up of political parties, drawing up electoral rolls, encouragement of both sides of industry, active participation by women in government, etc.); - the new technologies (through positive action in training, guidance, increasing awareness and recruitment) to avoid increased segregation of women's employment in this sector, and to enable women to respond to technological challenge on an equal footing; - promotion of local employment initiatives; these are particularly important for women's employment because they make it possible to respond to certain specific aspects of women's employment and to deal with certain aspects of the promotion of equal opportunities (greater participation in management, the opportunity of finding local employment, more flexible organization of work and advantageous pay conditions) by adopting measures to ensure equal access for women to setting up new undertakings (in particular credit facilities) and positive actions (training, information, setting up) designed to promote women's initiatives in this field. - (d) There should be specific measures to deal with the problems of the most disadvantaged, for example: single-parent families and single women, migrant women, women whose jobs are threatened by the introduction of new technologies, mentally or physically handicapped women, women wishing

-(1) A statistical breakdown by sex is not available in a number of areas.
+&lt;sup>2 A statistical breakdown by sex is not available in a number of areas.